 - Train for a marathon, not a sprint.
 Mr. NPD thrives on battle, so be prepared for a drawn-out divorce.
 Because he’s incapable of compromise, mediation will probably fail.
 He’ll try to run up your legal fees by generating copious paperwork, false allegations and threats of, or actual, litigation.
 If you have extreme emotional reactions to every crisis, you’ll burn yourself out.
 And if you project into the future, wondering how you’ll ever survive your divorce, you’ll buckle from the anxiety.
 Stop trying to motor your way through your divorce and adopt an “emotional marathon” approach.
 You must save your energy and build resilience in order to make it to the end.
 How do you do this?
 Practice self-care.
 Take divorce mini-vacations (no divorce-related activity after 8 pm or on weekends).
 Get support from a divorce therapist.
 Shift your focus to positive people and life-affirming experiences.

 The next time you catch yourself blaming Mr. NPD for all your woes, consider him as your teacher.
 He’s creating opportunities for you to learn how to set boundaries, manage your emotions, and develop resilience.
 Empowering yourself through personal growth will enable you to create a more meaningful, productive life than you would ever have had in your marriage to a narcissist.

 Coming soon — is your wife a narcissist?
 Get tips for how to divorce your Mrs. with NPD without the stress.

 Are you dealing with a narcissist in your divorce?
 Our attorneys have the experience and skills required to minimize conflict.
-Please contact us today to schedule your free attorney consultation.
+Please contact us today to schedule your initial attorney consultation.